MichaelaMackova/Theses-Checker/README.md

 + For the web application to work properly, the `theses_checker.py`, `chapter_info.py`, `chapter_info_advanced.py` and `standard_pages.py` files must be located in the `src\web\theses_checker\bl\` folder (their original location).
 + The next step is creating a `.env` file in `src\web\` folder.
 This file will contain the secret key that should be set before this application is published.
 The file must contain a line starting with `SECRET_KEY=` followed by the newly generated secret key.
 The example below contains the base value of the secret key, but this value must be manually changed to maintain security.
 This secret key can be generated, for example, at [Djecrety](https://djecrety.ir/).
 + Next, the `DEBUG` variable in the `settings.py` file (located in `src\web\web\` folder), must be set.
 This variable can be used to specify whether the application will run in development mode or production mode.
 (Static files such as `style.css` and `script.js` may not function correctly in production mode on the local server.)
-+ The tool creates and stores new PDF files, for our developed strategies on how to delete these files see section [4.
-For web server with small storage space](#4-for-web-server-with-small-storage-space) TODO: created txt file
++ The tool creates and stores new PDF and JSON files, for our developed strategies on how to delete these files see section [4.
+For web server with small storage space](#4-for-web-server-with-small-storage-space)

 **`.env` file example:**
 ```